jeffdoolittle/jeffdoolittle.github.com/_posts/2021-03-05-the-five-factor-model-of-cultural-alignment.md

 - Development managers making decisions about technology selection
 - High defect counts and frequent escalation events
 - Slow and decreasing velocity of project completion and delivery

+Many organizations attempt to treat the symptoms directly without diagnosing the actual problem.
+Treating the symptoms of a disease does not address the real problem.
+I gives off an appearance that at least something is being done, but a professional doctor committed to the Hippocratic Oath would never allow appearences to dictate their actions.

 ___